Erkner station: Erkner carriage shed

 The Erkner carriage shed (Triebwagenhalle Erkner, TWh Erk) was opened in 1928.
 It was administrated as part of the Berlin-Grunau workshop.
 With the introduction of new rollingstock of class 481/482, which was calculated to require less maintenance, the carriage shed was closed in 2000.
 It has been used since then by the Historische S-Bahn e.
 V association for rollingstock storage and staff facilities.
 The historic trains are located here and some minor maintenance work is carried out.
 In January 2010, the carriage shed was reopened due to the lack of capacity resulting from the cancellation of many services with the new rollingstock in 2009/2010.
 In December 2011, it became part of the Friedrichsfelde works for organisational purposes.

 Train services

 The station is served twice per hour in both directions by RE 1 Regional-Express services towards Frankfurt (Oder) and Eisenhüttenstadt and towards Berlin, Brandenburg and Magdeburg.
+Since September 2023, almost 30 pairs of trains have been running Monday to Friday on behalf of Tesla, Inc. to transport the public to the Tesla Gigafactory Berlin-Brandenburg.
 In addition Erkner is the terminus of line S3 of the Berlin S-Bahn.
 The S-Bahn stops three times an hour in Erkner and six times an hour in the summer months.
 There is a large bus station next to the station, which is served by cross country buses from the area around Erkner.

 The station is served by the following service(s):